IT21158186/IT21158186/README.md

   <center>
   <b>Note:</b> I always really enjoying when, learning things that, new to me.
 So, languages and
-frameworks like React and React Native, as well as my Degree.
-And also enjoy wireframing, ui, ux, and design in general.
+frameworks like React and Golang, as well as my Degree.
+And also enjoy wireframing, ui, ux, and design in general.(Prefered in Frontend Developing)
 </center>

 <br/>